brool/hadoop-shim/README.rst

     hadoop jar shim.jar com.brool.Shim -files wordcount.clj a,b,c output-file

-This will result in the files "basenamea", "basenameb", and "basenamec" will all be concatenated and run through the map/reduce steps.
+This will result in the files "basenamea", "basenameb", and "basenamec" all being concatenated and run through the map/reduce steps.
 One possible use for this would be for defining a function that, given the low and high bounds, returns a list of all intermediate values -- we used a variant of this to query three months